-This place is called Sarmisegetusa Regia and it was the capital of the Dacian civilisation.
+This place is called Sarmizegetusa Regia and it was the capital of the Dacian civilisation.
 Go and see the temples, the roads, the stone fences.
-The digging is still at the beginning and it will reveal much more of the city than it is visible today.
-Impressive.
+According to archaeologists, only a fraction of the settlement has been excavated, and each year, they are uncovering more of this ancient city.

-Read more about Sarmisegetusa – The cradle of Dacian civilization
+Read more about Sarmizegetusa – The cradle of Dacian civilization

-After this fantastic visit, it’s time to continue your heritage trip to Hunedoara.
+After this fantastic visit, it’s time to continue your heritage Romania road trip to Hunedoara.

 Corvin’s Castle in Hunedoara

-One of the most beautiful castles in Eastern Europe is right here, in Romania.
-Corvin’s castle is part of Romanian heritage and you will love it.
-Even if you don’t have enough time to visit it, the outside itself is impressive.
+Corvin castle is part of Romanian heritage and you will love it.
+Even if you don’t have enough time to visit it, it’s worth a spot just to see the outside, which is impressive.

 After this long day of visiting, you will probably get to Hunedoara around sunset, depending on your pace.
 After sunset, the castle is lit up beautifully and most tourists will have already be gone.
 Pay it a visit.
 Or wake up super early, before anyone else gets here and take as many pictures as you wish.
 I was here from 7 to 8 am and it was all clear.